SwingDev/EasyInject/README.md

     In the example above `authenticationManager` will be always come from arguments to `inject` function of injecting classes.

 ### Resolving logic
-When resolving dependency against parent Injector `EasyInject` searches via type definition.
+When resolving dependency against parent Injector `InjectGrail` searches via type definition.
 If there are multiple properties of the same type, then it additionally matches by name.
 As mentioned above `Int`s and `String`s are never resolved.

 ## Author